 EMSP 1260.
-CLINICAL - EMERGENCY MEDICAL TECHNOLOGY (LECTURE 0, CLIN 7).
+CLINICAL - EMERGENCY MEDICAL TECHNOLOGY (LECTURE 0, CLIN 6).
 CREDIT 2.
 WECM.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 As outlined in the learning plan, students will apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry; and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
-This is an unpaid external learning experience.
+This is an unpaid external learning experience under the guidance of a practicing professional.
+Co-requisite: EMSP 1501.
 Instructor approval required.